 JOBS

-context of livestock grazing.
-The Ninth Circuit Staff Attorney position will entail administrative appeals and litigation of federal and/or state agency decisions, oversight of agency planning processes, media outreach, and advising program staff on legal issues.
+Western Watersheds Project’s Staff Attorney’s job is to bring litigation on behalf of our organization and our allies in the interests of protecting and restoring western watersheds and wildlife, particularly in the context of livestock grazing.
+The Tenth Circuit Staff Attorney position will entail administrative appeals and litigation of federal and/or state agency decisions, oversight of agency planning processes, media outreach, and advising program staff on legal issues.
 Some limited legislative advocacy may also be required.
 The staff attorney should be highly organized, strategic, self-motivated, able to synthesize and understand ecological and legal concepts, and have strong written and oral communication skills.

-- Review federal and state decisions regarding public lands and wildlife, evaluate legal compliance, and
+- Review federal and state decisions regarding public lands and wildlife, evaluate legal compliance, and prepare litigation memoranda presenting facts, case law, and particular features of the potential case to assist WWP decisionmakers on litigation strategy;

-groups; - Represent WWP at public meetings or hearings and occasionally in administrative processes;
+- Represent WWP at public meetings or hearings and occasionally in administrative processes;

-- Participate in media outreach opportunities including press releases, op-eds, position statements, and newsletter
+- Participate in media outreach opportunities including press releases, op-eds, position statements, and newsletter articles;

-articles; - Coordinate communications among co-plaintiffs;
+- Coordinate communications among co-plaintiffs;

 - Regularly participate in conference calls, both internal WWP staff calls and calls among co-plaintiffs and other allies;